PHP systems that work but hinder development

 Updates keep getting postponed

 Many PHP applications are still running on old versions because it’s unclear what might break during an update.
-Suddenly, functions stop working, deprecated warnings pile up, old syntax is no longer supported, or extensions like MySQL or Mcrypt are missing.
-This quickly turns an overdue update into a risk for logins, forms, exports, or interfaces.
+Suddenly, functions stop working, deprecation warnings pile up, old syntax is no longer supported, or extensions like MySQL or Mcrypt are missing.
+This quickly turns a long-overdue update into a risk for logins, forms, exports, or interfaces.

 Composer dependencies block changes